 This innovation, which enables wind turbines and radar systems to coexist, is now up and running.
 Based on a military technology derived from stealth fighter planes, stealth blades substantially mitigate problems of interference with radar.
 In a world first, the solution was installed on the turbines at the Ensemble Eolien Catalan wind farm in France, which is located 20 km from a weather radar station.
 This innovation will make it possible to issue several building permits that had been held up due to potential radar disturbance.

 The de-icing solution

 In Quebec, the temperature frequently drops below freezing between September and May.
 This can sharply curtail the operation of wind farms, which have to be shut down when conditions become too extreme.
-To mitigate production losses due to frost, our Canadian subsidiary EDF EN Canada has developed a de-icing solution involving installation of heating elements on the blades that boosts the power available in the hub.
+To mitigate production losses due to frost, our Canadian subsidiary EDF Renewables in Canada has developed a de-icing solution involving installation of heating elements on the blades that boosts the power available in the hub.
 The project is now being tested on two pilot turbines.